fredscheit/fred/README.md

-This is a temporary page.
+This is my family website.